 El Camino Real has wonderful Catholic books, gifts, holy cards, and much more.

-We found this company when we were searching for the The Catechism In Pictures (69 Large Full Color Plates).
+We found this company years ago when we were searching for The Catechism In Pictures (69 Large Full Color Plates).

-They have many other good Catholic homeschool books as well like the incomparable New Missal Latin series of textbooks and teacher manuals.
+They have and recommend many other good Catholic homeschool books as well like the incomparable New Missal Latin series of textbooks and teacher manuals.

 Here is what they say: "El Camino Real is a Catholic book store dedicated to spreading and publishing classic traditional Catholic books for individuals, families, and home school families who want to learn more about the liturgy of the Holy Sacrifice of the Mass, Church doctrine, scripture, bible study, theology, apologetics, devotions, the saints, Catholic literature and the spiritual life."